Homemade Corndogs

 Notes

-• I like using a half of a hotdog for corndogs, they are an easier size to work with, are a good size for my kids to eat, and I just prefer it.
+• I like using half a hotdog for corndogs.
+They are an easier size to work with, a good size for my kids to eat, and I just prefer them.
 You can use a whole hot dog if you like.

-• Sometimes I drizzle the hot corndogs with a little honey and it’s so good.
+• Sometimes, I drizzle the hot corndogs with a bit of honey, and it’s so good.

 Nutrition